Search

 Those of us in the ME/CFS community know about the urgent need to engage with, and educate, GPs to diagnose and safely manage people with ME/CFS.
 We highlighted this need in our recently released report State of the Nation: Because people with ME/CFS matter and in the awareness week petition, which is still available to sign here

-Long COVID has, once again, helped us to secure this opportunity to shine a light on ME/CFS.
-Our keynote presentation will educate GPs about diagnosis, treatment and management options for people with ME/CFS and Long COVID.
+long COVID has, once again, helped us to secure this opportunity to shine a light on ME/CFS.
+Our keynote presentation will educate GPs about diagnosis, treatment and management options for people with ME/CFS and long COVID.
 The keynote speaker is our Medical Director, Dr Richard Schloeffel OAM.

 In addition to the keynote addresses, we will promote our existing ThinkGP CPD accredited education modules, which provide in-depth training about diagnosis and management of ME/CFS.
 Our presence at GPCE will give us the opportunity to engage with conference participants one-on-one and learn more about their ME/CFS education and support requirements.